 South Americans could grow only short-staple cotton, whose seeds were removed manually with hands.
 Early machines that were used for long-staple cotton were not useful for short-staple cotton.
 Due to this reason of seed separation process, the cotton was very costly and not a profitable business for South America.
 Eli Whitney’s invention of cotton gin made the cotton a profitable business, especially for the southern state.

 Eli Whitney – Invention of the cotton gin

 Eli Whitney was a young man and a graduate of Yale.
-He was poor and in need of a job to pay his debts, so he moved to the south and worked in Georgia as a private tutor on a plantation.
-Here he observed that farmers had a lot of difficulty in separating the seeds from the short-staple cotton and they were in need of a device that can be used to easily separate the seeds to make the cotton a profitable crop.
+He was a poor guy and was in the need of a job to pay his debts.
+For this reason, he moved to the south and worked in Georgia as a private tutor on a plantation.
+There he observed that farmers had a lot of difficulty in separating the seeds from the short-staple cotton.
+They were in need of a device that can be used to easily separate the seeds to make the cotton a profitable crop.

-Eli Whitney quickly understood the need of the farmers and was encouraged by his employer lady Catherine Green to find the solution for this problem.
-Eli Whitney worked on that problem and after the seven months in 1793, he invented the machine known as cotton gin.
-His invention was able to separate the seeds from the cotton fibers.
-He got a patent for his invention in 1794.
+Eli Whitney quickly understood the need of the farmers and was encouraged by his employer lady Catherine Green to find the solution to the problem.
+Eli Whitney started to work on the seed separation machine that will ease the workers and sped-up the seeds separation.
+Mr. Whitney worked for seven months and finally in 1793, he invented the machine which he called “Cotton Gin”.

 How cotton gin works